Hunter Youth Rain Boots, big kids sz 4. From left to right: w/ tights, jeans, and tights w/ fleece socks

 These claims must have some substance, as Hunter boots are loved by farmers to fashionistas alike.
 I recently picked up a pair of Hunter womens wedges, but cautioned against wearing heels/wedges (even rubber ones) on icy days.
 Although chunkier flat boots may look less stylish on petite women, it's a small sacrifice to make for safety.

-Hunter Youth Boot, in big kids sz 4, 6+ colors (free overnight shipping & returns)
+Hunter Youth Boot, in big kids sz 4, 6+ colors (free shipping & returns)

 The womens Original Tall is Hunter's most renowned boot, but for women with shorter calves or very small feet, the Youth boot may be a better option.
 When I tried on the Original Tall, the shaft hit right at my lower knees and dug in with every step.
 In comparison, the Youth Original felt much more comfortable.
 Some differences between the Hunters Women Original Tall vs. Youth boots:

-- Sizing: 5 to 11 womens vs. 1 to 6 youth (allegedly converts to a sz 38 womens).
+- Sizing: 5 to 11 womens vs. 1 to 6 youth (the 6 youth allegedly converts to a sz 38 womens).
 Whole sizes only for both.
 See this kids size conversion chart (second chart down, on the left) for more info.

 - Shaft height: 16" inch womens vs. 12.5" youth (not including the ~1" heel).
 Height will vary with sizing.
 Womens height was measured on a sz 8, and youth height was measured on a sz 4.